phcompeau/biological_modeling_course/_pages/chemotaxis/tutorial_adaptation.md

 ## Specifying concentrations and reaction rates

 We need to add the compartmentalization information in the `seed species`.
 Also update the initial concentrations of molecules at different states.
-The distribution of molecules are each state is very difficult to experimentally verify.
+The distribution of molecules at each state is very difficult to experimentally verify.
 The distribution provided here approximates equilibrium concentrations in our simulation, and they are within a biologically reasonable range.[^Bray1993]

 ~~~ ruby
 	begin seed species